vincentfpgarcia/from-pytorch-to-coreml/step2.md

 print('Test accuracy = %6.2f %%' % accuracy)
 ```

-Using this script, I obtain a 67.48 % accuracy on the test set.
-Good that's exactly what I had at training time on the same dataset.
+Using this script, I obtain a 71.83 % accuracy on the test set.
+Good!
+That's exactly what I had at training time on the same dataset.